AWegnerGitHub/awegnergithub.github.io-content/2020_05_29_final_review.md

 ![5 weeks into growth][gardennow]

 Five weeks into growing, and I have a decent crop growing.
-On the bottom, there is a couple tomato plants, some pepper plants, a swiss chard (almost to harvest too), and a tiny little kale plant.
+On the bottom, there are a couple tomato plants, some pepper plants, a swiss chard (almost to harvest too), and a tiny little kale plant.
 I finally got one of those to sprout.
 That was my last kale pod, so I'm happy at least one sprouted.